-A leaking swamp cooler can be problematic and is a necessary fix that needs to be done.
+A leaking swamp cooler can be problematic and is a necessary fix for the cooler to operate properly and not waste water.

 While an evaporative cooler can leak from many places the bottom pan is a common problem.